Room to Exist

 Room to exist

-Keywords are a bottleneck — structurally.
+Keywords are a bottleneck.
+Structurally.
 A dozen auto shops bid on “mechanic near me.”
 The auction can’t distinguish the BMW transmission specialist from the classic car restorer from the hybrid battery shop.
 The keyword tax showed this quantitatively: specialists lose 3.5x more per round than generalists (-0.807 vs -0.233).
-Small shops subsidize the auction with money they’ll never earn back, competing on queries they’ll never convert.

 The Bottleneck

 Consider auto repair in a mid-sized city.
-There might be thirty shops: transmission, European imports, Japanese imports, classic restoration, hybrid/EV, diesel, body work, performance tuning, fleet maintenance, off-road, marine engines, motorcycle, alignment, paint correction, audio installation.
+There might be thirty shops: transmission, European imports, classic restoration, hybrid/EV, diesel, body work, performance tuning, fleet maintenance, off-road, marine engines, motorcycle, alignment, paint correction, and more.
 Thirty distinct services.
 Car owners have specific problems.
 The market should have room for all of them.

 Google Ads offers them maybe four keyword bins: “auto repair,” “mechanic near me,” “car shop,” “body shop.”
 Thirty shops, four bins.
 The auction is dense because the categories are coarse.
 CPCs rise until only the best-capitalized shops (usually national chains like Midas, Jiffy Lube, or Caliber Collision) can afford to stay.
 In a recent industry poll, more than 50% of respondents said small businesses have been priced out of Google Ads entirely.

 The independent shop that specializes in vintage Porsche air-cooled engine rebuilds has no keyword that describes what he does.
-He bids on “auto repair” and loses to Midas.
-He bids on “Porsche repair” — a smaller bin, but still shared with dealerships, general European shops, and parts retailers.
-The bin is always too coarse.
-The specialist always overpays.
+“Auto repair” goes to Midas.
+“Porsche repair” is a smaller bin, but still shared with dealerships, general European shops, and parts retailers.
+Every available keyword is too coarse, so the specialist always overpays.

 Removing the Bottleneck

 Embedding space is continuous.
-There are no bins.
-The vintage Porsche specialist positions at the point in high-dimensional space that represents exactly what he does.
-The hybrid battery shop positions somewhere else entirely.
+The vintage Porsche specialist positions at the point in high-dimensional space that represents exactly what he does; the hybrid battery shop positions somewhere else entirely.
 They don’t compete because they aren’t close.

-When a user tells a chatbot “my 1987 911 Carrera is losing oil pressure and the engine sounds like it’s knocking at high RPM,” that query lands in embedding space near the air-cooled Porsche specialist — not near the hybrid shop, not near Midas.
+When a user tells a chatbot “my 1987 911 Carrera is losing oil pressure and the engine sounds like it’s knocking at high RPM,” that query lands in embedding space near the air-cooled Porsche specialist, far from the hybrid shop or Midas.
 The scoring function is score = log(bid) - distance² / σ².
 Proximity dominates.
 The specialist wins by being closer to the problem he actually solves.

 The simulation measured this directly.
 With embedding auctions and relocation fees, specialist surplus goes from -0.807 (losing money every round) to +0.021 (profitable).
 Win diversity rises from 0.809 to 0.876 — different specialists win different queries instead of one dominant bidder sweeping the bin.